turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 This may be familiar to you by now, but we (generally) invoke a function by affixing a pair of parentheses to the end of it.

-What's the difference in this:
+What's the difference between this:

 ```javascript
 console.log()